Dry Skin During Pregnancy – Causes, Complications, and Treatment

 - The pregnancy hormones during pregnancy can stimulate the oil glands to produce extra oil resulting in acne.
 Frequent washing of face to combat oiliness of the skin and breakouts may cause the skin to become dry.

-- Dry skin during pregnancy can be a result of pregnancy-related stress.
+- Dry skin from pregnancy can be a result of pregnancy-related stress.

 Dry skin is more likely to become scratchy or itchy.
 Scratching the skin can lead to small tears or cracks in the skin, thus making it susceptible to infections and scarring.
 If a pregnant woman already has a history of eczema, in such a case, dry skin can also cause an eczema outbreak.
-Acute and widespread dryness of the skin which does not get cured by home remedies will need professional medical evaluation and treatment.
+Acute and widespread dryness of the skin will need professional medical evaluation and treatment.

 Tips to Deal With Dry Skin During Pregnancy